irmen/Pyro4/docs/source/tipstricks.rst

 In case of an exception, a JSON encoded exception object is returned.
 You can easily call this from your web page scripts using ``XMLHttpRequest`` or something like JQuery's ``$.ajax()``.
 Have a look at the page source of the gateway's web page to see how this could be done.
+Note that you have to comply with the browser's same-origin policy: if you want to allow your own scripts to access the gateway, you'll have to make sure they are loaded from the same website.

 Http response status codes: